-Every parent wants their best for their children, but you might also have a particular vision of what path their life will take.
+Every parent wants the best for their children, but you might also have a particular vision of what path their life will take and their future.
 Although every parent has expectations for their kids, it’s important to remember that as they move into adulthood, you need to give them the space to make the decisions themselves, even if you think they might be a bit misguided.

 Of course, your kids need to learn from their experiences, and this will help shape them as adults, but of course, you can still help to guide them and give them advice.
 If you have a teenager who is starting to think about life after high school, here are a few ways you can help them to plan for their future.

 Have An Open Discussion About Their Future

 A good place to start is by sitting down with your teenager and having an honest discussion about what they want out of life.
 They might have a career in mind already, but it’s normal for a lot of young people to be unsure about what they want from their future.
 After all, they have a whole life ahead of them, and things are always subject to change.

 If they are uncertain about what they want to do, tell them to think about what they enjoy doing, ask them how they would like to be seen by other people, and what gives them a sense of satisfaction.
 This could help them piece together their next steps, whether that is going to college, getting a job straight out of school, working for a charity, or going traveling for a year or two.

 Another way you can help them make the right next step is by encouraging them to explore the different options available to them.
 They might be adamant they don’t want to go to college, and although you should respect this, gently suggesting that they look at a few college courses to see what’s on offer could potentially change their mind.

 Websites like College Data can help potential students explore various colleges, and they might find a certain course or campus that interests them.
 If they want to travel, make sure that they are looking at the possibility of working abroad while they travel and understand how to stay safe.
 You should also get them to explore internships and other work experience opportunities that they can get involved in when they’re still in high school